Kansas Jayhawks men's basketball: Olympians

 Below are Jayhawks who represented their country in the Olympic Games as a player or coach.
 Thirteen Jayhawks have been chosen to represent their home country in the Olympics.
 Only Sasha Kaun represented a country other than the United States when he represented Russia in 2012.
-Kaun is the most recent Jayhawk to play in the olympics, while Danny Manning is the most recent Jayhawk to represent the United States.
-Ten played in the Olympics, two coached, and one was selected but didn't play due to a boycott, Darnell Valentine.
+Former Jayhawk Joel Embiid is the most recent Jayhawk to participate in the Olympics and represent the US, he will participate in the 2024 Summer Olympics.
+Eleven have played in the Olympics, two coached, and one was selected but didn't play due to a boycott, Darnell Valentine.
 The 1952 Olympic team featured 7 Jayhawk players and a coach.
 Two former Jayhawk basketball players have coached in the Olympics.
+Current Jayhawk Johnny Furphy is on the final list for Australia for the 2024 Olympics.

 Presidential Medal of Freedom

 The Presidential Medal of Freedom is the highest civilian honor in the United States and is awarded by the president.
-Two Jayhawk basketball players have received this honor, former North Carolina head coach Dean Smith, who played guard at Kansas from 1949–1953.
-Barack Obama gave him the award in 2013.
-Politician Bob Dole, who played basketball at Kansas in the 1941–42 season and played football at the school as well, received the award from Bill Clinton in 1997.
+The award has been given to two former Kansas basketball players for contributions outside of the University of Kansas.